Today’s Wonder of the Day was inspired by simon. simon Wonders, “What is a shin splint?” Thanks for WONDERing with us, simon!

-If you play sports that involve a lot of running, chances are you may have experienced pain in your legs from time to time.
-Early in the season or if you don’t warm up enough, you may feel pain in the muscles on the fronts and sides of your legs.
+Do you play sports?
+Do you do a lot of running?
+If so, chances are you may have experienced pain in your legs from time to time.
+It’s common early in the season or if you don’t warm up enough.
+You may feel pain in the muscles on the fronts and sides of your legs.
 Sometimes the pain can be so bad that you can’t keep exercising.

 What are we talking about?
 Shin splints!
 And they hurt!
 If you’ve ever had shin splints, you know how painful they can be.
-They often feel like a dull, aching, throbbing pain in the legs that can continue even after you stop exercising.
+They often feel like a dull, aching, throbbing pain in the legs.
+They may continue even after you stop exercising.
 Shin splints can sideline an athlete for several days or weeks.

-Shin splints occur when too much force or stress is put on your shin bone and the tissues that connect the muscles in that area to the shin bone.
-Runners often experience shin splints, as do athletes in other sports with lots of running, such as soccer and basketball.
+What causes shin splints?
+Often, they’re caused by too much force or stress on the shin bone and the surrounding tissues.
+Runners often experience shin splints.
+So do athletes in other sports with lots of running, such as soccer and basketball.

 Fortunately, shin splints can often be cured with simple measures.
 For example, icing your shins, taking over-the-counter pain relievers, and getting extra rest will often heal shin splints in a matter of a few days.